sapana-roehampton/Study-Buddies/README.md

 and exchange of knowledge in a non-commercial environment.
 Students can both provide and receive academic assistance, fostering to create an inclusive and supportive learning community.

 ## Problem Statement
-Many students struggle to find study partners or academic support outside the classroom.
-Study Buddies aims to reduce academic isolation by providing a simple way for students to find peers studying similar subjects and collaborate effectively.
+Many university students experience academic isolation and difficulty finding suitable study partners outside scheduled classes.
+Existing communication platforms are not specifically designed for structured academic collaboration.
+Study Buddies aims to address this issue by providing a dedicated system where students can search, match, and communicate based on shared academic interests.

 ## Planned Features
-- Create and manage user profiles
+- User registration and profile management
 - Search for study partners by subject or course
-- Match students based on shared academic interests
+- Matching system based on shared academic interests
-- In-app messaging between users
+- Secure in-app messaging between users
-- Tags or categories for subjects and skills
+- Subject tags and categorisation

 ## Technology Stack (Planned)
 - Frontend: HTML, CSS, JavaScript, PUG